nathancarter/weblurch/doc/plan.md

 ## Functions in Group Types

  * React to Group content changes
-   * Create a Group method that should be called whenever the contents of the group may have changed.
-Have it call, in the group type, the method for handling group changes, if the type and that method exist.
-   * After it calls the type's method for handling changes, have it also call the change method in its parent group, unless an optional parameter is passed that disables this feature.
-   * Call that method from the `set` method in the Group class.
-   * Call that method for every newly-inserted group, in `scanDocument`.
-   * Create a Groups method that takes a Range object and calls the Group changed method for every group whose interior intersects that Range.
+   * Create a Groups method `rangeChanged` that takes a Range object and calls the Group changed method for every group whose interior intersects that Range.
-   * Enhance that method to organize the set of groups in bottom-up order, and call the change methods in each of them separately in that order, passing the optional parameter that disables their automatical upward propagation.
+   * Enhance `rangeChanged` to organize the set of groups in bottom-up order, and call the change methods in each of them separately in that order, passing the optional parameter that disables their automatic upward propagation.
-   * Call that method from the "change" and "KeyUp" events in the Groups package (appx. lines 810-815).
-Code for converting a KeyUp event into a range is just `editor.selection.getRng()`.
-Code for converting change events into ranges is as follows.
+   * Call `rangeChanged` from the "change" and "KeyUp" events in the Groups package (appx. lines 810-815).
+To convert a KeyUp event into a range, use `editor.selection.getRng()`.
+To convert a change event into a range, do the following.
 ```
     orig = editor.selection.getBookmark()
     editor.selection.moveToBookmark changeEvent.level.bookmark